littleblack111/littleblack111/COMMIT_RULES.md

 - `feat(functionName): Added a new function that does something`
 #### Usage:
 Use `git -m subject/title -m body/description` to add a body to a commit message
+#### Any changes that is not the main changes but is in the commit should be added to the body

 ## General
 - Length: